-Catcote School caters for children with a full range of special educational needs (SEN), including learning difficulties, autistic spectrum disorders and behavioural, emotional and social difficulties.
-Admissions are considered by a panel comprising representatives of the Children's and Joint Commissioning Services SEND Team and Catcote School Senior Leadership Team.
-Children accessing Catcote School must, in all but exceptional cases, have an Education, Health and Care (EHC) Plan.
+Catcote School caters for students with profound and multiple learning difficulties (PMLD), severe learning difficulties (SLD), moderate learning difficulties (MLD), those who have autistic spectrum disorder (ASD) and those with social, emotional and mental health needs (SEMH).
+Admissions are considered by a panel comprising representatives of the Local Authority's Children's and Joint Commissioning Services SEND Team and Catcote School Senior Leadership Team.
+Children accessing Catcote

+School must, in all but exceptional cases, have an Education, Health and Care (EHC) Plan.

-For further information regarding SEN, please refer to page 109.
-If you wish to discuss any aspect of SEN further, please contact the SEND Team (contact details can be found on page 113).
+For further information regarding SEN, please refer to page 111.
+If you wish to discuss any aspect of SEN further, please contact the SEND Team (contact details can be found on page 114).